node-class-may-2023/ComIT_Node/browserapi.md

 ```

 * In this example we see how easy it's to transform from JSON and JavaScript objects
-* We'll use JSON objects to comunicate with the server and also when using other API's (twitter, etc)
+* We'll use JSON objects to communicate with the server and also when using other API's (twitter, etc)
 * [MDN JSON parse doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)
 * [MDN JSON stringify doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
 * [Youtube - JSON Crash Course](https://www.youtube.com/watch?v=wI1CWzNtE-M)